Is There a Statute of Limitations on Credit Card Debt?

 Debt can be assumed through four basic types of agreements:

-- Written contracts: These are written agreements in which both parties agree to and write down the terms of the debt and repayment.
+Written contracts: These are in which both parties agree to and write down the terms of the debt and repayment.
 They are also legally binding, but their setup can be informal.
 If you’ve ever called a doctor’s office to set up a payment plan on a medical bill, you’ve entered a written contract for debt.

 Each state has its own statutes of limitations for each type of debt.
 Open-ended debt limits tend to range between three and six years, with the exception of Rhode Island and West Virginia, which allow creditors 10 years to legally pursue collection.